eclipse-tractusx/portal-assets/docs/admin/Interface Contracts/Offer-Autosetup.md

 This API stores the auto-setup URL (url) and optional callback URL (callbackUrl) for service and app partners.
 It is accessible only to companies with the “App Provider” or “Service Provider” role.
 For details on changing company roles, refer to the [Change Company Role](/docs/user/02.%20Technical%20Integration/05.%20Company%20Role/Change%20Company%20Role.md) guide.

 - On the first call, the provided URL is saved as the app/service provider’s endpoint.
-- Subsequent calls overwrite the existing endpoint—only one endpoint can be configured at a time.
+- Subsequent calls overwrite the existing configuration stored for auto setup.

-- If callbackUrl is set to null, the URL will be removed from the database.
+#### Delete the auto setup configuration

-- When a URL is deleted, any ongoing auto-setup steps of type `TRIGGER_PROVIDER_CALLBACK` in `TODO` status will be marked as `DONE`, and a new `AWAIT_START_AUTOSETUP` step will be created with `TODO` status.
+To delete the auto setup configuration user needs to call the below api or click on Delete button in UI with same set of permission which is required to set the url.

-To delete the auto setup configuration user needs to call the below api or click on Delete button in UI with same set of permission which is required to set the url
+When a URL is deleted, any ongoing auto-setup steps of type `TRIGGER_PROVIDER_CALLBACK` in `TODO` status will be marked as `DONE`, and a new `AWAIT_START_AUTOSETUP` step will be created with `TODO` status.

 **Path**: .../api/administration/subscriptionconfiguration/owncompany
 **Method**: DELETE